The tour was completely tailored to us and fit our style and pace just right.Richard, Osaka, Dec 2025

 A ryokan is a traditional Japanese inn, usually featuring tatami mat rooms, futon bedding, yukata robes, and multi-course kaiseki dinners showcasing seasonal ingredients.
 Prices vary dramatically.
 Some stays can be a bit pricey at ¥50,000+ per night and feel like full-on splurges, but mid-range options at roughly ¥15,000 to ¥25,000 per person, including meals, balance authenticity with affordability.
 While Hakone serves as a destination itself, Mount Fuji's fifth station and the Hakone Open-Air Museum are popular day trips from Hakone if you have extra time.

 Onsen (hot spring baths) follow specific etiquette.
 You wash thoroughly at the shower stations before entering the communal bath.
 No clothing, no towels in the water.
+If you have tattoos, check the bath rules before you book.
+Some places restrict tattoos, and a private bath can be the easiest workaround.
 Most ryokan have gender-separated baths.
 The sensation is absolutely amazing, particularly when outdoor baths let you soak while watching mountains fade into evening darkness.

 Dinner is served in your room or a communal dining area, usually from 6-7:30 PM.
 Expect grilled fish, seasonal vegetables, rice, miso soup, and small dishes highlighting local ingredients.
 Breakfast follows similar patterns.